shiraji/shiraji.github.io/source/_posts/2018-03-04-how-to-kontribute-v3.markdown

 description: Describe how to contribute Kotlin in 2018
 ---

-This blog post describes how to start Kontribute.
+This blog post describes how to start Kontribute or how to start contributing [Kotlin](https://kotlinlang.org/).

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- 728x90 -->